 As things stand right now, Hao Jingfang’s Vagabonds feels like the defining sci-fi novel of the decade.
 This is a grand, ambitious, considered, philosophical masterpiece of political science fiction.

-Taking place in 2201, Vagabonds is set on Mars and focusses on the tensions between Mars and Earth.
+Taking place in 2201, Vagabonds is set on Mars and focuses on the tensions between Mars and Earth.
 Similar to the timeline of early USA, Mars was colonised (though unlike the US, it wasn’t already lived on and therefore nothing was stolen).

 After its colonisation, Mars was dependent on Earth for supplies, but eventually wanted to strike out on its own and a war for independence ensued.
 After the war, Earth resembles the greatest extremes of capitalism and Mars is something of a communist utopia.